Almanac

 Basic Task of the Medical Service

-To provide operational medical care at Role 1 to 4, (aero)medical evacuation, and preventive medicine in the field.
+- To provide operational health care at Role 1 and 2, (aero)medical evacuation, and preventive medicine in the field.

-To provide in individual healthcare including dental care and physiotherapy for NLD military personnel.
+- To provide primary healthcare including dental care and physiotherapy for NLD military personnel.

-To provide occupational healthcare for NLD military personnel.
+- To provide occupational healthcare and mental healthcare for NLD military personnel.

 Structure